Set Up SSH for Multiple Git Accounts: GitHub & GitLab Guide

 ssh-add ~/.ssh/id_rsa_gitlab

-Copy the SSH keys to your clipboard:
+Copy the GitHub SSH Key

 cat ~/.ssh/id_rsa_github.pub